dream11/vertx-rest/README.md

 #### Example Usage

-Please refer to the package `com.dream11.rest.app` inside `src/main/test/java` for an example Application with a simple `/healthcheck` API
+Please refer to the package `com.dream11.rest` inside `src/main/test/java` for an example application

 ## References